[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 deadzone (end): 0

-force feedback configuration: oh so you have a wheel now, huh?
+force feedback configuration: oh so you have a wheel now, huh? unless you have haptics in your mouse, configure its intensity.

 but wait! theres more…